 Thus, the advantages of this personal plan are:

-- Use of the music in social networks and podcasts.
+Use of music in social networks and podcasts.

 It is good to add that, if at any time you decide to cancel your subscription, there will be no copyright problems or claims with the videos or content you have already uploaded up to that very moment.